What We Do

 We Research and Evaluate

 Hincks-Dellcrest Centre researchers regularly examine the causes of children’s social and emotional problems, while continuously improving services by testing and evaluating new treatment methods.
-We are dedicated to building the knowledge base in the field of children’s mental health, and are careful to ensure that Hincks-Dellcrest Centre services are consistent with what has been demonstrated to be successful.
+We are committed to building the knowledge base in the field of children’s mental health, and are careful to ensure that Hincks-Dellcrest Centre services are consistent with what has been demonstrated to be successful.

 We Raise Awareness